sait-wbdv/winter-2022/content/cpnt-262/assignments/achievement-7.md

    - tags
 2. Set up props to pass information to the card component from the parent component/page
 3. use v-if to render a tag list if it exists
-4. On your parent page (`index.vue` or `App.vue`), add an array of objects that contains information for a card
+4. On your parent page (`index.vue` or `app.vue`), add an array of objects that contains information for a card
    - 3 cards
    - 1 of them must not have a tag array
 5. Create a code journal and discuss anything challenging that you encountered